 As you do experience shortages of certain items, keep your customers informed via email and your website in order to provide transparent communication and better service to them.
 You may even consider putting a limit on specific items that are more difficult to come by in the coming months.

-Need more customers or business funding?
+Need more customers and better review management?
 Let Womply help!

 Womply can help you get more customers through online reviews and reputation management.
 As you start getting new in-store customers again, be sure to remind them that you appreciate them leaving online feedback for your store to help more customers see how great you are.
 Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!